karljtaylor/kjt/content/blog/2017-08-11-what-the-taylor-swift-trial-taught-me-about-local-content.md

 +++
 categories= ["content marketing"]
 date= 2017-08-11T18:22:30
-title= "'What The Taylor Swift Trial Taught Me About Local Content:'" author="karl taylor"
+title= "What The Taylor Swift Trial Taught Me About Local Content" author="karl taylor" type = "post"
 +++
 #### A Lesson About People Based Messaging And Doubting Your Analytics.